tannerdolby/eleventy-plugin-sharp-respfigure/README.md

 ## TODO
 - [ ] Allow for more than 4 widths to be specified.
-- [ ] Make the widths parameter an array of values rather than an object.

 ## Other Responsive Image Plugins
 - [eleventy-img](https://github.com/11ty/eleventy-img)